-- This would mean that there will be two elementary schools in Providence City, which will benefit the community and surrounding cities. - Attended a Library Board meeting where they discussed the upcoming bills and school bond.
+This would mean that there will be two elementary schools in Providence City, which will benefit the community and surrounding cities.

+• Attended a Library Board meeting where they discussed the upcoming bills and school bond.

-50 Council Member Kirk:
+Council Member Kirk:

-- Expressed concerns about the State's spending on high density housing and the potential overreach of government at the state level and city levels. - Informed that the Youth Council have been involved in various events, such as Sauerkraut Days, Apple Days Parade, Ridgeline Homecoming Parade, and Providence Elementary Bingo Night etc. They also attended the Top of Utah Half Marathon - Highlighted the ULCT conference where they discussed high density housing and other housing issues.
-Has made an appointment with Chris Wilson, State Representative, and will be urging him to understand that what is happening on the Wasatch Front regarding housing doesn't necessarily fit or translate to the needs of Cache Valley. - Commented on the state initiative for zero-scaping, stating that citizens are not being held back from it, but that the city is not necessarily requiring developers, new developments, or their citizens to have zero-scaping; nor does the city want to mandate and monitor it. - Has loved being on the council and seeing all the different perspective residents have regarding the city's growth and new projects and commended them for showing up and expressing their opinions.
+- Expressed concerns about the State's spending on research to support higher-density housing and the current level of overreach of government at the state level. - Informed that she along with the Youth Council has been busy this fall serving at various events, such as Sauerkraut Days, Apple Days Parade, Ridgeline Homecoming Parade, and Providence Elementary Bingo Night, etc. They also - manned an aid station at the Top of Utah Half Marathon. - Highlighted the ULCT conference where they discussed housing shortage issues.
+Has been trying to make an appointment with Chris Wilson, State Representative, and will be urging him to understand that what is happening on the Wasatch Front regarding housing doesn't necessarily fit or translate to the needs of Cache Valley. - Commented on the state initiative for zero-scaping, stating that citizens are not being held back from it, but that the city is not necessarily requiring developers, new developments, or their citizens to have zero-scaping; nor does the city want to mandate and monitor it. - Has loved being on the council and seeing all the different perspective residents have regarding the city's growth and new projects and commended them for showing up and expressing their opinions.

-67 Council Member Speth:
+Council Member Speth: